danielabar/meblog/src/markdown/vscode-markdown-basics-custom-fenced-languages.md

 ![vscode fenced r ruby](../images/vscode-fenced-r-ruby.png "vscode fenced r ruby")

-When the language you want is highlighted, hit <kbd class="markdown-kbd">Enter</kbd> to select it, this will result in a new fenced code block added to the markdown document, with your language selected, and the cursor inside the code block ready for you to type in code:
+When the language you want is highlighted, hit <kbd class="markdown-kbd">Enter</kbd> to select it.
+This will result in a new fenced code block added to the markdown document, with your language selected, and the cursor inside the code block ready for you to type in code:

 ![vscode fenced ruby example](../images/vscode-fenced-ruby-example.png "vscode fenced ruby example")